-- 150. The litigation of the claims brought herein is manageable.
-Defendant's uniform conduct, the consistent provisions of the relevant laws, and the ascertainable identities of Class Members demonstrates that there would be no significant manageability problems with prosecuting this lawsuit as a class action. - 151.
-Adequate notice can be given to Class Members directly using information maintained in Defendant's records. - 152.
-Unless a Class-wide injunction is issued, Defendant may continue in its failure to properly secure the PII of Class Members, Defendant may continue to refuse to provide proper notification to Class Members regarding the Data Breach, and Defendant may continue to act unlawfully as set forth in this Petition. - 153.
-Further, Defendant has acted on grounds that apply generally to the Class as a whole, so that class certification, injunctive relief, and corresponding declaratory relief are appropriate on a class- wide basis. - 154.
+- 130. The litigation of the claims brought herein is manageable.
+Defendant's uniform conduct, the consistent provisions of the relevant laws, and the ascertainable identities of Class Members demonstrate that there would be no significant manageability problems with prosecuting this lawsuit as a class action. - 131.
+Adequate notice can be given to Class Members directly using information maintained in Defendant's records. - 132.
+Unless a Class-wide injunction is issued, Defendant may continue in its failure to properly secure the Private Information of Class Members, Private Information will be released to the dark web, Defendant may continue to refuse to provide proper notification to Class Members regarding the Data Breach, and Defendant may continue to act unlawfully as set forth in this Complaint. - 133.
+Further, Defendant has acted on grounds that apply generally to the Class as a whole, so that class certification, injunctive relief, and corresponding declaratory relief are appropriate on a class-wide basis. - 134.
 Likewise, particular issues under Rule 42(d)(1) are appropriate for certification because such claims present only particular, common issues, the resolution of which would advance the disposition of this matter and the parties' interests therein.
-Such particular issues include, but are not limited to:
+Such particular issues include, but are not limited to: - i.
+Whether Defendant failed to timely notify the Plaintiff and the class of the Data Breach; - ii.
+Whether Defendant owed a legal duty to Plaintiff and the Class to exercise due care

-- a.
-Whether Defendant failed to timely notify the Plaintiff and the class of the Data Breach; - b.
-Whether Defendant owed a legal duty to Plaintiff and the Class to exercise due care in collecting, storing, and safeguarding their PII; - c.
-Whether Defendant's security measures to protect their data systems were reasonable in light of best practices recommended by data security experts; - d.
-Whether Defendant's failure to institute adequate protective security measures amounted to negligence; - e.
-Whether Defendant failed to take commercially reasonable steps to safeguard consumer PII; and Whether adherence to FTC data security recommendations, and measures recommended by data security experts would have reasonably prevented the Data Breach.
+- in collecting, storing, and safeguarding their Private Information; - iii.
+Whether Defendant's security measures to protect their data systems were reasonable in light of best practices recommended by data security experts; - iv.
+Whether Defendant's failure to institute adequate protective security measures amounted to negligence; - v.
+Whether Defendant failed to take commercially reasonable steps to safeguard consumer Private Information; and - vi.
+Whether adherence to FTC data security recommendations, and measures recommended by data security experts would have reasonably prevented the Data Breach.